 In the center of the village we passed by a spacious plaza area with dozens of bull heads arranged in a triangle.
 While there would be no demonstration today, Miao people have an interesting relationship with the bull.
 Every year around the time of the harvest, local Miao communities reenact a famous bullfight scene from local lore.

 And while many Miao traditions involve paying respects to the spirits of nature, this ceremony is a little different.
-Rather, it’s a celebration of how their ancestors once conquered and subdued destructive bull spirits gone wild.
+In contrast, it’s a celebration of how their ancestors once conquered and subdued some destructive bull spirits gone wild.

 There was one demonstration we’d get to see, though, which was the ‘Miao Minority Show’ included with entry to the village.
 (Note that entry to the village costs ¥100 RMB).